-It was once believed that mathematics belonged to a rational, “left-brain” and art was in the realm of emotional, “right-brain” activity.
-The latest research, however, shows that brain is not nearly as dichotomous as once thought.
-The pathways in the brain connect and overlap in complicated ways and there are many activities that integrate both cognitive and affective areas of mind.
+It was once believed that mathematics belonged to the more rational “left-brain” and art was in the realm of emotional “right-brain” activity.
+With scientific advancement, we learned that the brain is not nearly as divided as once was thought, and the pathways in the brain connect and overlap.
+But the latest research is even more surprising.

-In this fun activity I decided to concentrate on the subject of symmetry, which is not only one of the core mathematical concepts, but also a thoroughly fascinating area of exploration.
-Honeycombs, sunflowers, butterflies, your puppy, spider web, snowflakes are all examples of beautiful symmetry in the natural world around us.
-Once you talk with your kids about symmetry, you will open your child’s eyes to the natural beauty of the world around us.
+In this activity, we will be creating symmetrical art.
+Symmetry is not only one of the core mathematical concepts, but it also is a thoroughly fascinating area of exploration.
+Honeycombs, sunflowers, butterflies, your puppy, spider webs, and snowflakes are all examples of beautiful symmetry in the natural world.
+Long after this project is over, your kids will be pointing out symmetry in the world around you.

 Teach Symmetry with Backyard Nature Collage

 Before you do the activity, go on a long, leisurely nature walk to collect the collage materials: twigs, stones, sticks, grass, leaves, pine cones, tree bark, and whatever else attracts your kids’ interest.

 Depending on the time of year, there might be many beautiful flowers in bloom right now, but if you want to create a collage that will last for a long time, leave them be.